 Patents are used to protect inventions.
 For example, you have created a brand new widget that turns rocks into gold.
 You would patent your exciting new invention to ensure no one else can capitalise on the technology without permission and a royalty.

 Once again, your invention needs to be original.
 Many entrepreneurs ask if it’s possible to patent a website or code.
 Well, it depends.
 Most websites or code are based on existing technology so it’s unlikely you would be granted a patent.
-However, if you have a unique operating system or new deep-rooted technology, it may be possible.

-Entrepreneurs also ask if it is possible to patent a process.
+Entrepreneurs also ask if it’s possible to patent a process.
 For example, you have a unique system that enables warehouses to store more products in their storage facilities.
-It’s unlikely you will be able to patent such processes unless there is some key original technology or invention behind the process.

-In the US patents are taken care of by United States Patent and Trademark Office (uspto.gov) and in the UK, you have the Intellectual Property Office
+In the US patents are taken care of by United States Patent and Trademark Office (uspto.gov) and in the UK, you have the Intellectual Property Office.

-Ok, so you have a new design for sports shoes and you want to protect that.
-Obviously, sports shoes are not original but it may be possible to register your original design and protect that.
 In the UK it’s possible to register designs to offer protection to your unique designs.
 Register a design – GOV.UK (www.gov.uk) You will need drawings to indicate the shape of your design.
 Once registered protection will last up to twenty-five years.
 In the USA Design Patents are available.

 Conclusion

 Having just an idea is simply not enough!
 Turn your ideas into tangible reality and then protect your intellectual property using the methods above.
-Remember, many company’s IP is worth more than the products or services that they provide.
-This is important and should not be underestimated.
-Owning your IP is essential and most investors will not invest in a company that does not own its IP.

 This article was written by Graham Jules LL.B, author of Business Zero To Superhero and founder of Pop Up World.
-Pop Up World is a platform that helps entrepreneurs reach for the stars! via various services such as Investor Connector, Logo Design, Pitch Deck Creation, Company Name AI Generator and more.
+Pop Up World is a platform that helps entrepreneurs “reach for the stars!” via various services such as Investor Connector, Logo Design, Pitch Deck Creation, Company Name AI Generator and more.

 Although the author is legally trained, he is not a solicitor or attorney.
 You should consult a legal professional in your jurisdiction for advice on the issues mentioned in this article.